British Summertime officially ends on Sunday 30th October. With it comes brighter mornings and shorter evenings as the Clocks ‘fall back’.

 If your child is at school, or nursery school the change of schedule will need to wait until later in the week.
 Start their change on Thursday night, and set their bedtimes, and bedtime routine backwards by 20 minutes on Thursday, Friday and Saturday so that on Sunday morning they are in sync with the new time zone.

 Adjusting nap times at home should also be done in the same baby steps.
 If your child has a nap at nursery school you could also encourage them to change their Friday nap time.

-The aim of all of this is to make sure you have as easier week as possible.
-But more importantly you start work next Monday morning with the minimum of stress.
+The aim of all of this is to make sure you have an easy a week as possible.
+But more importantly, you start work next Monday morning with a minimum of stress.

 2. Move mealtimes too

 Mealtimes are a key part of our daily routine.
 They also help to set our body clock.
 As you move bedtime routines and sleep times backwards adjust all your baby’s and toddler’s meal times, bath time and nap times by the same amount of time too.